Private house sales – All you need to know

 - Do your research

-If you’re thinking about a private house sale, it’s important that you do lots of research before settling on your asking price.
+If you’re thinking about a private sale, it’s important that you do lots of research before settling on your asking price.
 An estate agent will have an in-depth knowledge of the local property market, but if you choose to sell privately, you’ll need to decide your own price.
 Most of the big property websites (Rightmove, Zoopla etc) now give you the ability to look at recent sold prices within a certain area, but it’s important to note that these prices are only recorded once the sale has been registered with the Land Registry, which means they’re at least 3 months old.
 The property market is changing quickly at the moment, so whilst local sold prices can help to shape your pricing, you should also keep an eye on the price of properties that are currently for sale and have recently gone under offer.

 - Choose the right conveyancing solicitor

 If you choose to go down the route of a private house sale, it’s important that you work with a great conveyancing solicitor.
 Without an estate agent to coordinate the house sale and manage it through to completion, you and your solicitor will need to work together closely to keep the sale moving forward.
-If you don’t already have a conveyancing solicitor, ask friends and family for recommendations and make sure you speak to the solicitor about it being a private house sale to gauge their reaction before signing up to use their services.
+If you don’t already have a conveyancing solicitor, ask friends and family for recommendations and make sure you speak to the solicitor about it being a private property sale to gauge their reaction before signing up to use their services.

 Pros and cons of a private house sale